 This course is designed to help students become more successful in the college setting, with an emphasis on graduating from Snow College and transferring to a university.
-Topics covered include effective time management and study skills (memory, reading, note taking, and testing); use of personal, campus, and community resources; creating effective communication skills and healthy lifestyles; and exploring diversity and financial issues.
+Topics covered include effective time management and study skills (memory, reading, note taking, and testing); use of personal, campus, and community resources; creating effective communication skills, healthy lifestyles; and exploring financial issues.
 Emphasis is on group work, and requirements include group presentations.
-A team teaching format helps students learn to adjust to diverse teaching styles.Prerequisites: Permission by Student Support Services required.
+A team teaching format helps students learn to adjust to diverse teaching styles.

+Prerequisite: Permission by Student Support Services required.

-GNST 1060 Convocation: Snow College Arts and Lecture Series Semester Taught Spring, Fall (1:1:0)
+GNST 1060 Convocation: Snow College Arts and Lecture Series